stefancroft/stefancroft/README.md

 I'm Stefan.
 I have over 7 years industry experience working on all things web related.
 From building small to high profile WordPress websites, one page landing pages, emails, dynamic digital display ads and many more.
 I work at <a href="https://www.feedagency.xyz" >Feed</a> in the UK as a Web developer.

-- 🔭 I’m currently working on a Node JS project.
+- 🔭 I’m currently getting setup on a new WP project.
 - 🌱 I’m aiming to learn React very soon.
 - 👯 I’m looking to collaborate on nothing at present...
 - 📫 Reach me on LinkedIn (link below).